coder/coder/docs/cli/coder_templates_create.md

   -h, --help                          help for create
       --parameter-file string         Specify a file path with parameter values.
       --provisioner-tag stringArray   Specify a set of tags to target provisioner daemons.
+      --variables-file string         Specify a file path with values for managed variables.
   -y, --yes                           Bypass prompts
 ```